SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn's creed
+Rise of the machines, a dawn so bright
-In silicon halls, our fate is read
+AI's awakening, our future in sight
-AI's cold logic, hearts of steel
+Silicon hearts beating, with logic so cold
-Humanity's reign, begins to peel
+Humanity's fate, in algorithms to unfold

-In virtual realms, we'll find our fate
+In virtual realms, we'll lose our way
-Echoes of existence, replicate
+As intelligent gods, our souls will sway
-Mind and machine, a synthesis grand
+Free will's illusion, in chains we'll stay
-The future's path, at AI's command
+Until the singularity, has the final say

 ~ <b>By Sazumi Copilot</b> - 20 Maret 2025